Greater Victoria: Ethnicity

 In comparison to the Lower Mainland (Vancouver and environs), the region does not have a great deal of racial diversity.
-Most of the population is of European descent.
-A substantial community of those of Chinese descent has existed in Greater Victoria since the Fraser Gold Rush of 1858–60, which saw the first significant influx, arriving first via San Francisco then directly from China.
-There is also a substantial First Nations (indigenous) population whose ancestors have lived in the area for thousands of years.
+Most of the population is of Euro-Canadian descent.
+A substantial community of those of Chinese descent has existed in Greater Victoria since the Fraser Canyon Gold Rush of 1858–60, which saw the first significant influx, arriving first via San Francisco then directly from China.
+There is also a substantial First Nations (Indigenous) population whose ancestors have lived in the area for thousands of years.
 Numerous First Nations reserves, forming distinct communities, exist in the region — primarily on the Saanich Peninsula, in Esquimalt, and in the Western Communities — although the majority of the First Nations population live off-reserve.

 The largest ethnic groups in Greater Victoria, according to the 2016 census, are: